Who’s who for Vendée Globe 2024-25

 Also of interest will be the first Vendée Globe of the Chinese racer Jingkun Xu (Singchain Team Haikou), the Swiss skipper Oliver Heer (Tug Gut), the Belgian Denis Van Weynbergh (D’Ietieren Group), the Hungarian Szabolcs Weöres (New Europe), and the French skipper Sébastien Marsset (FOUSSIER) and Antoine Cornic (Human Immobilier).

-The Vendée Globe, raced in the 60-foot IMOCA, is the elite solo, non-stop round the world race.
+The Vendée Globe, raced in the 60-foot IMOCA, is the elite race round the world, solo, non-stop, and without assistance.
 On November 10, 40 skippers will start the 2024-25 edition which begins and ends in Les Sables d’Olonne, France.
 Armel Le Cléac’h, winning in 2017, holds the record for the 24300 nm course of 74 days 03 hours 35 minutes 46 seconds.
 Only one sailor has won it twice: Michel Desjoyeaux in 2001 and 2009.
 This is tenth running of the race.

 Source: VG